 combines many Gets into one request.
 But the query fetches happen one after

 the other.
-It would be nice to make those fetches happen at the same time.
+To make those fetches happen at the same time, overlap the two queries:

 call is still separate: it depends on the query results, so you